By: Marilyn L. Davis

 Start with Baby Steps

 Some people think that the “change” has to come all at once, or that the first changes will be perfect.
 Rarely does this happen about the ideas, behaviors, and actions that you have operated from for years.
 However, you can make headway on the significant change by doing little things about it daily.

 Many people don’t make changes because they procrastinate, or they spend hours thinking about changing.
-Then the project has gotten so large, that it seems insurmountable.
+Then the project has gotten so large that it seems impossible.
 This happens for many of us in early recovery.
 We view the past and see all of our missed opportunities, wasted time, and damaged relationships.
 We don’t think we can ever repair any of it.

-See what self-defeating behaviors cost you the opportunity, and then change them, so you won’t miss another.
+See what self-defeating behaviors cost you the opportunity, and then change them so that you won’t miss another.

 From Hope to History that Recovery Works